Doug Harvey (ice hockey): Playing style

-Prior to the start of Harvey's career, it was normal for defencemen to pass the puck off to forwards or dump it into the offensive zone; the goal was to quickly move it out of the defensive zone and limit chances for the opponent to set up plays.
-Harvey was not interested in this system, and preferred to keep control of the puck as long as he could.
-In this way Harvey felt he could control the tempo of the play, and felt that by quickly dumping the puck it only turned over possession to the opponent.
+Prior to the start of Harvey's career, it was normal for defencemen to pass the puck off to forwards or dump it into the offensive zone; the goal was to move it out of the defensive zone quickly and limit chances for the opponent to set up plays.
+Harvey was not interested in this system, preferring to keep control of the puck as long as he could.
+In this way Harvey felt he could control the tempo of the play; he felt that quickly dumping the puck only turned over possession to the opponent.
 He would then pass the puck to a teammate who would quickly enter the offensive zone and set up scoring chances that way.
-This style of play was unusual at the time and Harvey was perceived as being a lazy player by both Canadiens' fans and his coaches.
+This style of play was unusual at the time and the Canadiens' fans and coaches alike perceived Harvey as a lazy player.
 That Harvey, who was roughly and 190 lb during his playing career, had a stocky look did not help this perception.
 However once it became apparent what he was doing he earned recognition for his ability.

 Harvey's ability to set up offence helped the Canadiens create one of the strongest offensive teams in NHL history.
 Though he did not score many goals during his career, Harvey helped others score, and recorded several seasons with high assist totals.
 With this Harvey led NHL defencemen in assists five times and scoring three times during his career.
 Indeed, the Canadiens of the late 1950s were so strong on the power play that they repeatedly could score multiple goals on one power play.
 Other teams began to resent this, and so at the end of the 1955–56 season the NHL adopted a rule that ended a power play after one goal was scored.